jmjf/to4ft/README.md

 `openapi-transformer-toolkit` for inspiring me to explore generating code from OpenAPI specs and getting me on the spec-first bandwagon.
 Thank you Nearform team.

-`oas2tb4fastify` borrows heavily from `schema2typebox` to translate to TypeBox.
+`oas2tb4fastify` borrows heavily from `schema2typebox` to generate TypeBox output.
 Thank you xddq.